mle86/php-wq/doc/Ref_JobResult_class.md

     (according to the [WP_ENABLE_BURY][WP_ENABLE_BURY] setting).
     (The same thing happens if the job handler callback throws some non-`RuntimeException` exception.)

+* <code>const int <b>EXPIRED</b></code>
+    This status indicates that the job is actually expired and that it should be deleted
+    (or whatever other action is indicated by the [WP_EXPIRED][WP_EXPIRED] setting).
+    Usually, an expired job's [jobIsExpired()][jobIsExpired] method should return `true` right away which is the preferred way to indicate job expiration.
+    But there might be situations in which the newly-unserialized [Job] cannot determine its own expiration without additional dependencies.
+    The job handler callback however may be able to and that's why this constant exists.

 * <code>const int <b>DEFAULT</b> = SUCCESS</code>
     If the handler function returns `null` or no value at all, the WorkProcessor will use the default behavior